Samuel Abraham Poznański

+He was born in Lubraniec.
 He graduated from a gymnasium of Warsaw and studied at Warsaw University and the Hochschule für die Wissenschaft des Judentums in Berlin.
 At that time he formed an intimate friendship with his teacher Moritz Steinschneider, for whose eightieth birthday in 1896 he edited the Festschrift.

 He was appointed a member of the Warsaw council of rabbis by a committee of the Great Synagogue on Tłomackie Street, Warsaw just before his death where he preached.
 Orthodox Jews opposed his appointment and even resorted to street demonstrations.
 He was succeeded at the Great Synagogue by Moses Schorr in 1923.

 He was an ardent Zionist, and a delegate to the First Zionist Congress.

 Writings

 Poznanski is the author of the following works: